thomvaill/tads-boilerplate/README.md

 ## :muscle: Philosophy

 - Every environment infrastructure, including dev, is versioned into one repository
-- Same development environment for everyone
+- Same development environment installation procedure for everyone
 - No SSH, no manual actions, everything must be code
 - Every change to infrastructure must be code reviewed, in order to:
   - Avoid mistakes